Eykam/DroneStudio/README.md

 - [X] Obtain Magnetometer in renderer
 - [X] Kalman filter on gyro & accelerometer for estimating Pitch and Roll
 - [ ] Kalman filter on gyro and magnetometer for estimating Yaw
-- [ ] Measure fps from MPU & incrementally update kalman filter delta time
+- [X] Measure fps from MPU & incrementally update kalman filter delta time
+- [ ] Find out why varying dt on kalman filter results in janky movement
 - [ ] Calibrate sensors
     - [X] Larger Accelerometer range (+- 8g's)
     - [ ] 0 values when not moving